1vision/hello-world2/README.md

 # hello-world2

-tutorial
-Pythom engineer starting a new journey into Blockchain development.
+Python engineer starting a new journey into Blockchain development.